jotsirk/list-people/readme.md

 - Node.js and npm (for manual UI deployment)

 ### Deployment
+    Most of these work the same for unix like systems and windows in the terminal
 #### Using Docker
     If you have Docker installed, this is the easiest way to run the application:

-- Navigate to the project directory (/etc/local): cd /etc/local
+- Navigate to the directory in the project (/etc/local): cd /etc/local
 - Build and start the Docker containers: docker-compose up --build